Hussain0327/echo-analytics-platform/README.md

 ## Development Log

+**2025-11-29** - Phase 5 Continued: Fixed Frontend-Backend Communication
+Spent the session debugging why the frontend couldn't talk to the backend in Codespaces.
+Turned out to be a combination of networking issues and API contract mismatches.

+The problems:
+1. Codespaces port forwarding - even with ports set to public, the browser couldn't reliably reach port 8000.
+Kept getting CORS errors that were actually connection failures.
+2. chat/with-data API mismatch - the backend expects `message` as a query parameter but the frontend was sending it as form data.
+Result: 422 validation errors.
+3. Response field naming - backend returns `response` but the chat page was looking for `message`.
+Result: blank screen even when API calls succeeded.

+The fixes:
+1. Created a Next.js API proxy route at `/api/proxy/[...path]`.
+All frontend API calls now go through port 3000, and the Next.js server forwards them to localhost:8000 internally.
+This completely bypasses the Codespaces port visibility issue.
+2. Updated `lib/api.ts` to send message as a query parameter: `/chat/with-data?message=...`
+3. Updated chat page to use `result.response || result.message` so it handles both field names.

+The proxy handles file uploads too - had to be careful with FormData encoding for CSV files.
+The proxy reads the file content, ensures proper UTF-8 encoding, and forwards it to the backend.

+Current state: Everything works.
+Can upload files, calculate metrics, chat with Echo, generate reports.
+All through the browser.

+Next steps:
+- CI/CD pipeline
+- Rate limiting
+- Production deployment
+- Maybe revisit the proxy solution once deployed (won't need it outside Codespaces)

+Files created: `/frontend/app/api/proxy/[...path]/route.ts`
+Files modified: `/frontend/lib/api.ts`, `/frontend/app/chat/page.tsx`

 **2025-11-25** - Phase 5 Started: Frontend Development
 Started building the React/Next.js frontend to give Echo a proper web interface.
 Users can now interact with Echo through a clean UI instead of just API calls.